apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Indonesia election: What the maps don't show about this Asian nation**
+**NFL releases audio of Taylor Swift and Travis Kelce after Super Bowl win**

-You can read more about it [here](https://www.bbc.com/news/av/world-asia-68281092).
+You can read more about it [here](https://ew.com/nfl-releases-audio-taylor-swift-travis-kelce-super-bowl-win-8580260).

 ## Requirements
 - Python 3.8